jedahan/bregalad/readme.md

   You should get an email, with an inline image from stuff@fakelove.tv within minutes.
 Make sure you have config.json filled out.

+### The database

+  The database is just participants.db, which is json formatted.
+Just move/delete to reset.
+Copy this anywhere to have a backup.
+Copy back to participants.db to restore.
+Hooray flat files!

+## Endpoints

 ### Post a new tree

     POST /tree?timestamp={timestamp}